omgmog/omgmog.github.com/_posts/2014/2014-11-11-better-link-underlines-with-sass.md

 ---
+comments_issue: 57

-title: "Better link underlines with Sass"
+title: Better link underlines with Sass
-tags: ["software", "tip", "development", "browser", "sass", "meta"]
+tags:
+  - software
+  - tip
+  - development
+  - browser
+  - sass
+  - meta
 ---

 There has been some talk lately about how iOS 8 has started to handle typography descenders when text is underlined.
 They've done away with the usual overlapping line intersect in favour of a more aesthetically pleasing line crop.